Nucleotides: Biosynthesis and Catabolism

 The nitrogen is removed from guanine by guanine deaminase yielding xanthine.
 Guanine deaminase is encoded by the GDA gene.
 The GDA gene is located on chromosome 9q21.13 and is composed of 27 exons that generate seven alternatively spliced mRNAs that collectively encode five distinct protein isoforms.

 Hypoxanthine and xanthine are then converted to the terminal product of purine catabolism, uric acid, by the enzyme xanthine oxidase.
-The enzymatic activity called xanthine oxidase is the term used for the modified from of the enzyme xanthine dehydrogenase which is a molybdenum-dependent hydroxylase that functions as a homodimer.
+The enzymatic activity called xanthine oxidase is the term used for the modified form of the enzyme xanthine dehydrogenase which is a molybdenum-dependent hydroxylase that functions as a homodimer.
 The conversion xanthine dehydrogenase to xanthine oxidase results from reversible sulfhydryl oxidation as well as from irreversible proteolytic action.

 Xanthine dehydrogenase is encoded by the XDH gene.
 The XDH gene is located on chromosome 2p23.1 and is composed of 37 exons that generate a 1337 amino acid protein.